jooheonchoi/ProgressTracker/README.md

 ### Phase 1

 As a user, I want to be able to
-- add a subject of interest to my collection
+- add a subject of interest to my collection based on recency
+- remove a subject from my collection
--  set a long-term goal and a description of how it'll be achieved for each interest
+-  set a long-term goal for each subject
-- add an update to a list of updates for each interest, with a description of progress and the goal for the next update
+- add an update to a list of updates for each subject, with a description of progress and the goal for the next update